Skip to content

 4. Change Installation Directory

-In some cases, you may encounter insufficient disk capacity for the originally installed DataFlux Func, requiring the installation directory to be moved to a new large-capacity disk.
+In some cases, you may encounter insufficient disk space where DataFlux Func was originally installed, and you need to move the installation directory to a new, larger disk.

 4.1 Shut Down DataFlux Func

-2. Use docker ps to confirm all containers have exited.
+2. Use docker ps to confirm that all containers have exited.

 4.2 Move Installation Directory

-Use the cp {Installation Directory} {New Installation Directory} command to copy the entire DataFlux Func installation directory to the new location.
+Use the command cp {installation directory} {new installation directory} to copy the entire DataFlux Func installation directory to the new location.

 4.3 Modify Installation Directory Record